 This is now a beautiful three draw small or pocket telescope, 41cms long when extended, and 142mm or 5.5” when closed.
 Overall diameter at the objective is 30mm.
 The barrel has a mahogany outer sleeve, and all the lenses are in good condition.
 The only things probably lacking are the objective end cap, and the slider in the eyepiece, which many people removed to make the scope easier to use.
 It works really well – the lenses are very good, possibly implying a good maker in the 20th century.

-This telescope was said to be in need of restoration, but basically after cleaning the lenses it worked perfectly.
+This telescope was previously described to be in need of restoration, by the seller, but basically after cleaning the lenses it worked perfectly.
 There are no significant dents on the tubes – although there is evidence of some damage on the third draw.
-The barrel outer is a mahogany sleeve, in a thick layer over the metal tube which gives the unit good rigidity.
+The barrel outer is a mahogany sleeve, in a thick layer over a metal base tube – which gives the unit good rigidity.
 This mahogany is too substantial (too thick) to be called a veneer, but it had a crack where the mahogany had shrunk on drying out, presumably.
 This was filled and stained before re-polishing the barrel, which now shines.

 There are no identifying marks on the tubes, so no makers name.
 It could date from anywhere between 1850 and 1940, but is probably from the 20th century, mainly judging by the good quality lenses and the good condition.